thingsboard/thingsboard.github.io/_includes/docs/user-guide/ui/widget-actions.md

 Actions feature can be treated as navigation among [dashboard's states](/docs/{{docsPrefix}}user-guide/dashboards/#states) or between different [dashboards](/docs/{{docsPrefix}}user-guide/dashboards/).
 Actions allow quickly and easily configuring the transition to created state, transferring to other dashboards, or even updating the dashboard you are in.
 Depending on the widget, the action sources differ.
 However, the type of action you are able to choose will be the same for all widgets.
-Actions can be configured both when editing and creating the needed widget.
+Actions can be configured both when editing and creating the required widget.

 In this guide, we will configure actions in the editing mode using the Entities table widget as an example.
 Please, [learn here](/docs/getting-started-guides/helloworld-pe/#step-32-add-an-entities-table-widget) how to add an Entity table widget to your dashboard.

 To fully understand how to use Actions, you have to add a State to your dashboard.
-How to do this you should [read here](/docs/{{docsPrefix}}user-guide/dashboards/#states).
+[You can find information on how to do this here](/docs/{{docsPrefix}}user-guide/dashboards/#states).

 ## Add action

 Let's add your first action.
 In this step, we will outline only the general steps without going into the details of each setting.
-Later in the guide, we will cover examples of using each [type of action](#action-types) and [action source](#action-sources) for better understanding.
-Let's get started.
+Examples of using each  [type of action](#action-types) and [action source](#action-sources) will be covered later in the guide for better understanding.

 Most widgets offer two configuration options: *basic* and *advanced*.
 Accordingly, the process of adding actions differs slightly between these modes.
 Let's explore both:

 If you're using the *basic* widget configuration:

 - Enter the editing mode of the widget to which you want to add an action, scroll down and find the "Actions" menu item;
-- Click the "Add action" button (later, when you have created one or more actions, the "Add actions" button will change to the `+` icon).
+- Click the "Add action" button (once you have created one or more actions, the "Add actions" button will change to the `+` icon).
   The "Actions" window will open.
 Right now, it's empty, but later it will display all created actions;
 - Click the `+` icon in the top right corner of the screen to open a new "Add action" window.
-In this window, you must configure a new action.
-You need to enter a name, specify the action source, and action type.
+Here you must configure a new action by entering a name, specifying the action source, and selecting the action type.
 Further action configuration will depend on the selected action type.
-Then, click "Add";
+Then, click "Add" to proceed;
 - Now in the "Actions" window, you can see the configured action, so you can double-check the action source, icon, and action type.
 Click "Save";
 - Click "Apply" to save the widget settings;
 - Save the dashboard by clicking "Save" in the upper right corner of the dashboard page.